 Breastfeeding Protects Babies

-1. Early breast milk is liquid goldKnown as liquid gold, colostrum is the thick yellow first breast milk that you make during pregnancy and just after birth.
-This milk is very rich in nutrients and antibodies to protect your baby.
-Although your baby only gets a small amount of colostrum at each feeding, it matches the amount his or her tiny stomach can hold .
+1. Early breast milk is liquid gold.Known as liquid gold, colostrum is the thick yellow first breast milk that you make during pregnancy and just after birth.
+This milk is rich in nutrients and antibodies to protect your baby.
+Although your baby only gets a small amount of colostrum at each feeding, it matches the amount his or her tiny stomach can hold.

-4. Breast milk fights diseaseThe cells, hormones, and antibodies in breast milk protect babies from illness.
-Breastfeeding has also been shown to lower the risk of SIDS (sudden infant death syndrome).
+4. Breast milk fights disease.The hormones and antibodies in breast milk protect babies from illness.
+Breastfeeding also can lower the risk of sudden infant death syndrome (SIDS).
 This protection is unique; formula cannot match the chemical makeup of human breast milk.